 The Over-Protective Type

 If the opposite of neglect is over-protectiveness, then some homeowners have this characteristic in spades.
 They loooove their house or condo and fancy themselves expert handymen (which in their case should be changed to “hands-off men”).
-Clogged drains?
+Clearing clogged pipes and drains?
 No problem.
 Doctoring them with a heaping helping of drain cleaner should do the trick.
 And if at first they don’t succeed, they’ll try, try again.
-The piece of the puzzle they’re not fitting into the picture is the fact that many drain clogs are impervious to chemicals.
-What’s more, an overdose of drain cleaner can corrode sewage pipes or destroy good (read “waste-eating”) bacteria in a septic tank.
+The piece they’re not fitting into the puzzle is the fact that many drain clogs are impervious to chemicals.
+What’s more, an overdose of drain cleaner can corrode sewage pipes or destroy good, waste-eating bacteria in a septic tank.

 Major problems with clogged drains don’t just happen.
-If you pay attention to your sewer system’s early warning signs, you will notice signals like a toilet that backs up when flushed or drains more slowly than usual, often grumbling and gurgling along the way.
-Water that appears in unexpected places, such as washing machine drainage that ends up in your bathtub, is another danger signal.
+If you pay attention to your sewer system’s early warning signs, you will notice signals like a toilet tank not filling with water after a flush of refilling super slowly, often grumbling and gurgling along the way.
+Water that appears in unexpected places, such as water coming up the sink from the washing machine, is another danger signal.
 These are likely to be symptoms of clogged drains, a problem that will not just go away by itself but will in almost every case get worse.

 Which leads us to the last form of drain abuse: